CE-EDU/SR/Blooket/Instructions.md

-got to github.io website, drag gui to bookmarks bar
+Go to github.io website, drag gui to bookmarks bar